 - SFDPH approval is not required to test.
 Refer to this guidance for testing. - Order 'Monkeypox Virus DNA, Qualitative PCR'.
-Collect 2 swabs from 2 separate lesions.
-Each swab should be placed in a separate container. - Complete the Confidential Morbidity Report (CMR) Form and send the completed form to the UCSF clinical lab with the specimens.
+Collect 2 swabs from 2 separate lesions. - Complete the Confidential Morbidity Report (CMR) Form and send the completed form to the UCSF clinical lab with the specimens.
 Tests will not be processed without this form.